sindresorhus/Defaults/readme.md

 - You define strongly-typed identifiers in a single place and can use them everywhere.
 - You also define the default values in a single place instead of having to remember what default value you used in other places.
 - You can use it outside of SwiftUI.
-- Comes with Combine publisher.
+- You can observe value updates.
 - Supports many more types, even `Codable`.
 - Easy to add support for your own custom types.
 - Comes with a convenience SwiftUI `Toggle` component.